MolSSI/zenopy/docs/index.rst

 ``zenopy`` is an open-source python library that exposes the all functionalities of the `Zenodo <https://zenodo.org>`_ API to researchers and software developers.

-This package is a part of data engineering infrastructure
+This package is a part of the data engineering domain infrastructure in the Chem-AI software ecosystem.

 .. toctree::
     :maxdepth: 4